MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 ---
-title: Tutorial on how to use Power Platform CLI with portals
+title: Tutorial on how to use Power Platform CLI with Power Pages
-description: This page provides a walk-through with examples for how to use Power Platform CLI with Power Apps portals for CI/CD (Continuous Integration/Continuous Deployment).
+description: This page provides a walk-through with examples for how to use Power Platform CLI with Power Pages for CI/CD (Continuous Integration/Continuous Deployment).
 author: neerajnandwana-msft
 ms.topic: conceptual
 ms.custom:
-ms.date: 08/16/2022
+ms.date: 01/31/2023
-ms.subservice: portals
+ms.subservice:
 ms.author: nenandw
 ms.reviewer: ndoelman
 contributors: